Professional MBA Electives

 Corporate Reputation & Crisis Management

-MGMT 7990: Provides insight for managers to understand the challenges of managing corporate reputation during a crisis.
-Emphasis is placed on the trade-offs associated with managing multiple reputations, different crisis response strategies, and their varying effects on public perception.
+MGMT 7990: Emphasis on the trade-offs associated with managing multiple reputations, different crisis response strategies, and varying effects on public perception to manage corporate reputation during a crisis.

 Lean Six Sigma